-Capital Park Residences' rental building is a 53-unit mixed-use rental residential and ground floor commercial complex part of the first phase of Capital Park, a redevelopment encompassing surface parking and old provincial offices on a large parcel in Victoria's James Bay neighbourhood.
+Capital Park Residences' rental building is a four-storey, mixed-use rental residential and ground floor commercial complex part of the first phase of Capital Park, a redevelopment encompassing surface parking and old provincial offices on a parcel in Victoria's James Bay neighbourhood.

 Click here to learn how to keep your data current and how to upgrade to a Citified Plus project profile.

 Ground floor commercial spaces front onto Menzies and Michigan streets.

 It's a shame a bit more ground level retail was not part of this development.
 Otherwise it looks very nice.